 I am constantly answering questions for newbies about whether agents and acting offers are legitimate.
 So my first suggestion is to just Google the questionable name followed by the word “scam.”

-Second, I suggest the that you use the wonderful resource of our union, SAG-AFTRA, at www.sagaftra.org.
-It is a great resource to find franchised agents and to check out questions and scams.
+Second, I suggest that you use the wonderful resource of our union, SAG-AFTRA.
+Their website is a great tool to find franchised agents and to check out questions and scams.
 They also have lots of wonderful tips and events.

 Ben Whitehair, L.A.-based actor

-Trevor and AJ have been hosting this podcast for many years, and have over 200 episodes with incredible information, interviews with every kind of person in the entertainment industry, and stories about their own personal journeys to success.
-You can also become a member for access to additional resources, community chats, and coaching.
+- Inside Acting: Trevor and AJ hosted this podcast for many years, and have over 200 episodes with incredible information, interviews with every kind of person in the entertainment industry, and stories about their own personal journeys to success.

 The views expressed in this article are solely that of the individual(s) providing them,